mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 # Tokenizing Texts

-Many computational methods of studying texts require the text to be split into smaller, countable units called tokens.
+Many computational methods of studying texts require the text to be split into smaller, countable units called **tokens**.
 These tokens can be words, phrases, or even characters, depending on the method being used.
 The process of splitting a text into tokens is called **tokenization**.

 A tokenized document can be defined as a text split into tokens.
 This can be represented by a simple list of token strings.
 However, each token may also be represented as dictionary in which the token string is stored along with additional annotations.
 Below, we will refer to these annotations as token **attributes**.
 Here is an example of a list of token dictionaries conntaining attributes to indicate the token's part of speech and whether or not it is a stop word.